 Precinct delivery strategy

-The Draft Precinct Plans propose specific objectives and future land uses for the Wianamatta South Creek Precinct.
+The Precinct Plan propose specific objectives and future land uses for the Wianamatta South Creek Precinct.
 The delivery strategy will set out how these objectives and uses can be achieved.
 It will identify any land that is proposed for public ownership and recommend the timing for delivery aligned to funding sources, the staging of development and provision of enabling infrastructure.

 Having a clear strategy to deliver the outcomes for the Precinct is important to provide certainty to landowners about the implications for their land.
 The strategy will also be important for current and potential future asset owners and managers to establish the Precinct’s delivery priorities, clarify responsibilities for management and identify funding pathways.